Do you want to add muscle and gain power? Look no further than creatine.

 While the protein does come with a scoop, MyProtein encourages you to use a scale to measure out your daily supplement servings, as scoops are not particularly accurate.
 This is an issue shared among all powder-form supplements, so if you’re serious about accuracy, definitely invest in a micro-scale.

-As the name suggests, the creatine supplement manufactured by Integrated Supplements has only one ingredient, and that’s creatine monohydrate.
+As the name suggests, the creatine supplement manufactured by Naked Supplements has only one ingredient, and that’s creatine monohydrate.

 With its flashy branding and bright-orange bottle, you might think that the creatine supplement made by NOW Sports is another one of the maximalist formulations that tries to cram in extra ingredients and supplements to stand out from the crowd.